andresch/trackfs/README.md

 In case you're not familiar with docker, a quick explanation on the used docker arguments:

-* `-ti`: Attach input and output of the docker container to your terminal
-* `--rm`: Remove the docker container implicitly after termination
-* `--device`, `--cap-add` `--security-opt`: By default docker containers don't have sufficient privileges to mount FUSE file systems.
-With those arguments to grant the docker container the minimal privileges required to do this.
 * `-v /path/to/yourmusiclibrary:/src:ro`: make your music library accessible for trackfs by mounting it to /src in read-only mode inside your docker container
 * `-v /path/to/yourmountpoint:/dst:rshared`: share the trackfs filesystem (`/dst` inside the container) accessible under your mount point
 * `andresch/trackfs`: the name of the `trackfs` docker image on docker hub.
+* `--device`, `--cap-add` `--security-opt`: With those arguments you grant the docker container the privileges required to mount FUSE filesystems.
+You can try to leave out the `--security-opt` option as it is not required on all systems.
+There is [onging discussion](https://github.com/docker/for-linux/issues/321) if docker containers should allow mounting FUSE filesystems, by just using the `--device` option, but for now this is not the case.
+* `--rm`: remove the orphaned container after termination

 Please refer to the [docker run documentation](https://docs.docker.com/engine/reference/commandline/run/) for more details.